 By Amelia Son, PTA, Site Coordinator

-Rotator cuff injuries can occur in many shapes and sizes and can be a result of a single injury, or wear and tear over time.
+Rotator cuff injuries can occur in many shapes and sizes and can result from a single injury or wear and tear over time.
 The rotator cuff consists of a group of muscles and tendons that help hold your upper arm bone, the humerus, into the shoulder socket.
 Those that perform repetitive overhead movements for work or sport are more likely to receive these injuries.

 Symptoms of a Rotator Cuff injury

 Symptoms can be broad, and sometimes pain can be minimally involved.
 The following are common symptoms of a rotator cuff injury:

 - A dull ache felt deep in the shoulder.

 - Increased pain when sleeping on the affected shoulder.